magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 changed until there was no more doubt.
 I don’t know how it changed.
 If I were to tell someone they probably wouldn’t understand.

-So I reflected on the teaching – the wise must know for themselves.
+So I reflected on the teaching *Paccattaṃ veditabbo viññūhi* – the wise must know for themselves.
 It must be a knowing that arises through direct experience.
 Studying the Dhamma-Vinaya is certainly correct but if it’s just the study it’s still lacking.
 If you really get down to the practice you begin to doubt everything.
-Before I started to practise I wasn’t interested in the minor offences, but when I started practising, even the offences became as important as the offences.
-Before, the offences seemed like nothing, just a trifle.
+Before I started to practise I wasn’t interested in the minor offences, but when I started practising, even the *dukkaṭa* offences became as important as the *pārājika* offences.
+Before, the *dukkaṭa* offences seemed like nothing, just a trifle.
 That’s how I saw them.
 In the evening you could confess them and they would be done with.
 Then you could commit them again.
 This sort of confession is impure, because you don’t stop, you don’t decide to change.
 There is no restraint, you simply do it again and again.
 There is no perception of the truth, no letting go.

 Actually, in terms of ultimate truth, it’s not necessary to go through the routine of confessing offences.
 If we see that our mind is pure and